alchemydc/musemeter/memory-bank/progress.md

 - Pulling events for a hardcoded region and radius from ticketmaster API.
 - Rendering the events in a simple but styled UI.
 - Allowing user to add events of interest to Google Calendar.
-- Allowing the user to see more about an event of interest by linking them to a perplexity search.
-This likely need to be reworked to use a different Ticketmaster API endpoint to show more detailed information about a specific event.
+- Allowing the user to click on an event when browsing the list of events to see more details about the event.
 - Initialized the memory bank with core files.
 - Defined the project scope and goals in projectbrief.md.
 - Outlined the product vision and user experience in productContext.md.